swat-sccs/sauce/README.md

 node build/src/index.js
 ```

-The app requires various credentials for other services (LDAP, Mailman, SMTP...) which can be
+When running locally, the app requires various credentials for other services (LDAP, Mailman,
-configured in a `.env` file.
+SMTP...) which can be configured in a `.env` file.
 An example `.env` is provided in `.env.example`.

-To install git hooks to run Prettier and ESLint before each commit, run `npm run installHooks`.
+When running Dockerized, the environment variables are provided through the
+`docker-compose.override.yml`.

 ### Folder Structure